exoscale/cumulus-cl-ports-puppet/README.md

 ## Overview

-This module provides a simple interface for managing initial port configuration on Cumulus Linux
+This Puppet module provides a simple interface for managing initial port configuration on Cumulus Linux

 ## Module Description